INRIM/runtask/doc/intro.rst

 ============

 **RunTask** is a python module implementing a coherent time task scheduler in a very simple way.
+The tasks can be python callables (functions, methods) or synchronization objects from the threading module (Event, Lock, Semaphore, BoundedSemaphore).
 The execution order of all controlled tasks is stricktly predictable and execution times are aligned to given reference times.
 The scheduling time can be speed up or slow down with respect to the system time.
 It can be also moved forward and backward by an offset addition.
 This can useful for debugging events with periods that are too long or too short to be seen in a comfortable way.